cardano-foundation/cardano-academy/glossary.md

 **Plutus Tx** (now called **Plinth**), refers to the libraries and compiler for compiling Haskell into Plutus Core to form the on-chain part of a contract application.

 **Polymorphic**: occurring in several different forms.
 In computing (feature of a programming language) allowing routines to use variables of different types at different times.

 **Polymorphism** is the provision of a single interface to entities of different types.
+In other words, polymorphism is the notion that you can access objects of different types through the same interface. ie. you can have multiple implementations of the same abstract concept.

 The **Portable Operating System Interface (POSIX)** is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.